Alex-Nygaard/Book-Inventory/README.md

   * One-button click (with a yes/no confirmation)
 * Search for a book
   * Displaying results in less than 1 sec
-  * Results in each category
-  * Intuitive display of results (most important and relevant first)
+  * Intuitive display of results
-    * Prioritizes Titles, authors
-    * Displays most frequently read first

 ### TELOS Principle